Your dashboard, your way. Create your own Custom Monitoring Dashboards tailored to your needs.

 Once all the properties have been selected, click “Apply” to finish the Monitoring Table setup and give the table you have just created a name (eg. Printers).

 Your table will display all the selected devices and their relevant properties:

-The device detail section is accessible by clicking on the device name cell.
+The device details section is accessible by clicking on the device name cell.

-Moving the mouse over a Monitoring Table will show an “Edit” menu with the following actions:
+By moving your mouse over a Monitoring Table, an “Edit” menu will appear, with the following available actions:

 - Edit Table Name

 - Manage Devices – add new devices or remove existing ones